apnex/graph/README.md

 ---
 ### What is it
-`graph` is a Kubernetes application that dynamically provisions micro-router PODs into the current namespace.
+`graph` is a Kubernetes application that dynamically provisions micro-router `nodes` (pods) into the current namespace.
 These `nodes` are constructed via a drag-and-drop style drawing UI along with network connections between them.

 `graph` also: